 You can prevent or delay CHD by taking action to reduce heart disease risk factors.
 You can't control some risk factors, such as age and family history of heart disease.
 However, you can take steps to prevent or control other risk factors, such as high blood pressure, overweight and obesity, high blood cholesterol, diabetes, and smoking.

 Regardless of your age or family history, you can lower your risk of heart disease with lifestyle changes and ongoing care.

 Following a Healthy Diet is an Important Part of a Heart Healthy Lifestyle.
 A healthy diet includes a variety of fruits, vegetables, and whole grains.
 It also includes lean meats, poultry, fish, beans, and fat-free or low-fat milk or milk products.
 A healthy diet is low in saturated fat, trans fat, cholesterol, sodium (salt), and added sugar.

 If you're overweight or obese, work with your doctor to create a reasonable weight-loss plan that involves diet and physical activity.
 Controlling your weight helps you control heart disease risk factors.

-If you smoke, quit.
+If you Smoke, Quit.
 Smoking can damage and constrict (tighten) blood vessels.
 It also can raise your risk of heart disease and heart attack and worsen other heart disease risk factors.
 Talk with your doctor about programs and products that can help you quit.
-Also, try to avoid secondhand smoke.
+Also, try to avoid secondhand or passive smoking.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.